 Lawn Fertilizer Service Cost

-Lawn fertilization costs will depend on who is doing the work — the homeowner or a professional — the type of products used, how often applications need to be done based on your lawn health, and much more.
-Some general pricing is listed below based on whether you choose professional or DIY fertilization.
+Lawn fertilization costs, or generally, lawn care expenses, will depend on who is doing the work — the homeowner or a professional — the type of products used, how often applications need to be done, and much more.
+Some general pricing is listed below for both professional or DIY fertilization.

 Professional Lawn Fertilizer Service Pricing

-Professional lawn fertilizer services also vary in price depending on the size of your property, the health of your lawn, the company you choose, and the services included in your plan.
+Professional lawn fertilizer services vary in price depending on the size of your property, the health of your lawn, and the services included in your plan.
 Most individual applications average between $60 and $130.
-Programs with more frequent applications will naturally be more costly overall.
+Programs with more frequent applications will be more costly overall.

 DIY Fertilizer Pricing

-DIY lawn fertilizer products vary in cost depending on a few factors, namely the type of fertilizer and the quantity you need to treat your lawn.
-Most granular products fall between $10 and $30 enough to treat 5,000 square feet.
+DIY lawn care products vary in cost depending on a few factors, namely the type of fertilizer and the quantity you need to treat your lawn.
+Most granular products fall between $10 and $30, enough to treat 5,000 square feet.
 Liquid fertilizers usually cost between $15 and $40 for the same coverage area.
 Fast-release fertilizers are typically a bit more affordable than extended-release options.

 Types of Lawn Fertilizer

-There are quite a few varieties of lawn fertilizers you can choose from, although most contain the same core components: nitrogen, phosphorus, and potassium.
-These elements are required by plants to uptake and utilize nutrients from the soil, and the right combination can help your grass thrive and make the ground inhospitable for weeds.
+Plants require these elements to uptake and use nutrients from the soil.
+The right combination can help your grass thrive and make the ground inhospitable to weeds.
 Below are the primary types of lawn fertilizers available for residential use.

 1. Quick-Release Fertilizer

 Quick-release fertilizer works by increasing nitrogen levels quickly.
 Nitrogen is a component of chlorophyll, and it helps grass take root more rapidly and thicken.
-Using quick-release fertilizers works quickly, but they can burn your otherwise healthy lawn if you use too much, typically short-lived results.
+Using quick-release fertilizers works quickly, but it can burn your otherwise healthy lawn if you use too much, typically with short-lived results.

 2. Slow-Release Fertilizer

-Slow-release fertilizers typically come in pellet form, and you also apply these using a spreader.
+Slow-release fertilizers typically come in pellet form, and you can apply them using a spreader.
 The pellets slowly release nutrients into the soil to sustain healthy growth, so results are usually slower but last longer than with quick-release options.

-Slow-release fertilizers are less likely to burn your grass and be detrimental to the environment.
+Slow-release fertilizers are less likely to burn your grass or harm the environment.
 Examples of slow-release fertilizers include Milorganite’s Slow-Release Nitrogen Fertilizer and EcoScraps Slow-Release Fertilizer.

 3. Granular Fertilizer vs. Liquid Fertilizer